skylitik/skylitik/README.md

 - 👋 Hi, I’m @skylitik
-- 👀 I’m interested in C# and JavaScript
+- 👀 I’m interested in Python and JavaScript
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on interesting projects